tsupinie/okmesopy/README.md

 # okmesopy
 Readers for Oklahoma Mesonet data and time series files

 okmesopy provides a thin-ish wrapper around a Pandas data frame.
 There is an included `concat()` function that is also a thin-ish wrapper around the pandas `concat()` function.
-The okmesopy `concat()` handles properly pasting data files together, including accumulating rainfall for MTS files.
+The okmesopy `concat()` handles properly pasting data files together, including accumulating rainfall for MTS files. okmesopy also provides a way to read the latest meta data from the web.

 Additionally, okmesopy uses pint-pandas to provide a units-aware data frame, and the correct units for each variable are included by default.
 See the pint-pandas documentation for more info.
 The units registry is the one used in MetPy, so you can pass quantities directly to MetPy.